Physical therapy for temporomandibular joint dysfunction (TMD or TMJ) can be helpful in decreasing pain and improving jaw motion.

 Physical Therapy for Temporomandibular Joint Disorder (TMJD)

-Temporomandibular joint disorder, also called TMJ or TMD, is a common condition characterized by pain in the jaw that can cause difficulty in opening and closing the jaw comfortably.
+Temporomandibular joint disorder, also called TMJD or TMD, is a common condition characterized by pain in the jaw or ear, that can cause difficulty in opening and closing the jaw comfortably.
 Temporomandibular joint disorder is often accompanied by a clicking or catching of the jaw when it is opened or closed.
 TMJ disorder can be caused by:

 - Posture problems